nf-core/dualrnaseq/docs/output.md

 ## References

-The pipeline creats chimeric references of the pathogen and host, and here you can find the references used for the mapping, quantification and collecting statistics.
+The pipeline creates chimeric references of the pathogen and host, and here you can find references used for the mapping, quantification and collecting statistics.

 Contents:

 **Salmon Selective Alignment references:**
 * `host_pathogen.fasta`:
-  * Chimeric genome fasta file used as a decoy sequence in Selective Alignment algorithm You can find more information about the Selective Alignment algorithm in [salmon documentation](https://salmon.readthedocs.io/en/latest/salmon.html#salmon).
+  * Chimeric genome fasta file used as a decoy sequence in Salmon with Selective Alignment.
+You can find more information about the Selective Alignment algorithm in [salmon documentation](https://salmon.readthedocs.io/en/latest/salmon.html#salmon).
-* `gentrome.fasta`
 * `decoys.txt`
+  * List of decoy sequences generated by Salmon
 * `*_parent_attribute.gff3`:
-  * Host or pathogen gff file containing 'parent' insted of gene attribute defined by `--gene_attribute_gff_to_create_transcriptome_host` or `--gene_attribute_gff_to_create_transcriptome_pathogen`, respectivly.
+  * Host or pathogen gff file containing 'parent' insted of gene attribute defined by `--gene_attribute_gff_to_create_transcriptome_host` or `--gene_attribute_gff_to_create_transcriptome_pathogen`, respectively.
   These files are used to extract annotations for each transcript.
 * `*_transcriptome.fasta`
   * Either host or pathogen transcriptome fasta file created by the pipeline.
 * `host_pathogen_transcriptome.fasta`
   * Merged host and pathogen transcriptomes.
+* `gentrome.fasta`
+  * Merged decoy sequences and transcriptome.
+File is generated by Salmon.
 * `host_gff_annotations_annotations_salmon.tsv` and `pathogen_gff_annotations_parent_salmon.tsv`
   * Annotations extracted from gff files for host or pathogen transcripts, respectively.
 * `*_parent_attribute_quant_feature_salmon_alignment.gff3`